robreuss/VirtualGameController/README.md

 import VirtualGameController
 ```

+A framework file specific to your targetted platform must be used, and framework files are provided for each platform.

 The interface for the controller class **VgcController** is the same as that of **GCController**, and for the most part an existing game can be transitioned by doing a global search that replaces "**GCC**" with "**VgcC**".
 There are some exceptions where **GameController** structures are used and these can be left as GC references:

 ``` swift